1i2hs/file-receiver/README.md

 ```
 $ npm install
 ```
-3. make a directory named `media` in the root directory.
+3. make a directory named `uploaded`(default directory where uploaded files are saved) in the root directory.
 4. (Optional) Fill in `ecosystem.config.js` file which stays in a root directory.
 The detail about the file is written in later of this section.

 ## Run the application